Security Debt in Practice: Nuanced Insights from Practitioners: Discussion

-Our study (RQ1 and RQ2) both confirm and extend these insights.
-The study identifies: \begin{itemize} [-] \item Time constraints and deadlines as the dominant cause, reinforcing findings from ~\cite{tondel2022influencing, maier2017towards, diaz2024can}. \item Poor or missing security requirements, frequently overlooked due to the prioritization of functional features~\cite{ali2025assessing,edmundson2022sans,rindell2019managing,maier2017towards}. \item Lack of expertise and insufficient training, aligning with~\cite{coetzer2024managing, odera2023security,edmundson2022sans,ali2025assessing}. \item Intentional security trade-offs, such as knowingly ignoring minor vulnerabilities to deliver on time, have not been reported in most previous studies. \item Configuration issues and access control flaws, which are highly specific implementation-level problems that past studies have not emphasized. \item Interestingly, our interview participants did not mention the lack of tools, which is often cited in academic work~\cite{edmundson2022sans,rindell2019managing,odera2023security,siavvas2022technical,daneva2018security,diaz2024can}. \cor{Further, our participants shared that code complexity and embedded system constraints are also root causes of SDs, which has not been mentioned in the literature,} suggesting a \cor{disconnection} between academic assumptions and industry reality. \end{itemize}
+Our study (RQ1 and RQ2) both confirms and extends these insights.
+The study identifies: \begin{itemize} \item Time constraints and deadlines as the dominant cause, reinforcing findings from~\cite{tondel2022influencing, maier2017towards, diaz2024can}. \item Poor or missing security requirements, frequently overlooked due to prioritization of functional features~\cite{ali2025assessing,edmundson2022sans,rindell2019managing,maier2017towards}. \item Lack of expertise and insufficient training, aligning with~\cite{coetzer2024managing, odera2023security,edmundson2022sans,ali2025assessing}. \item Intentional security trade-offs, such as knowingly ignoring minor vulnerabilities to deliver on time, have not been reported in most previous studies. \item Configuration issues and access control flaws, which are highly specific implementation-level problems that past studies have not emphasized. \item Interestingly, our interview participants did not mention the lack of tools, which is often cited in academic work~\cite{edmundson2022sans,rindell2019managing,odera2023security,siavvas2022technical,daneva2018security,diaz2024can}. \cor{Further, our participants shared that code complexity and embedded system constraints are also \emph{\textbf{root causes of SDs}}, which has not been mentioned in the literature,} suggesting a \cor{disconnection} between academic assumptions and industry reality. \end{itemize}

-\textbf{Practitioner Behavior Toward Security Debt.} Behavioral responses to SD have not been a central focus in almost all previous studies, to the best of our knowledge, which mainly emphasized tooling or root causes \cor{of SDs}, as indicated earlier.
+\paragraph{\textbf{Practitioner Behavior Toward SD.}} Behavioral responses to SD have not been a central focus in almost all previous studies, to the best of our knowledge, which mainly emphasized tooling or \emph{\textbf{root causes of SDs}}, as indicated earlier.